Joey-Crown/COP4520_PA3_CPP/README.md

 The program runs and threads write cards after a logical deletion task, and Problem 1 finishes execution after all gifts have cards written for them.

-Problem 1 takes about 20 seconds on my system utilizing 8 threads.
-From my research a lock-free approach would be more performant but much more challenging to implement well
+Problem 1 takes about 60 seconds on my system utilizing 8 threads.
+From my research a lock-free approach would be more performant but much more challenging to implement well.
+Also, my console outputs significantly reduce performance

 # Problem 2: Atmospheric Temperature Reading Module